rcardin/rcardin.github.io/_posts/2020-03-07-and-monads-for-all-reader-monad.markdown

     }
 {% endhighlight %}

 Quite annoying.
-Using a `flatMap`, instead, we can _flatten_ the result type and everything goes ok.
+Using a `flatMap`, instead, we can _flatten_ the result type, and everything goes ok.
 The function application in the `flatMap` definition does the trick.

 {% highlight scala %}
 val quantity: Reader[StockRepository, Double] =